2025 Saint Francis Red Flash football team

-The 2025 Saint Francis Red Flash football team represent Saint Francis University as a member of the Northeast Conference (NEC) during the 2025 NCAA Division I FCS football season.
-The Red Flash are led by 15th-year head coach Chris Villarrial, and play home games at DeGol Field in Loretto, Pennsylvania.
-This is the Red Flash's final year competing in the NEC and Division I as a whole before moving to Division III.
+The 2025 Saint Francis Red Flash football team represented Saint Francis University as a member of the Northeast Conference (NEC) during the 2025 NCAA Division I FCS football season.
+The Red Flash were led by 15th-year head coach Chris Villarrial, and play home games at DeGol Field in Loretto, Pennsylvania.
+This was the Red Flash's final year competing in the NEC and Division I as a whole before moving down to Division III.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on August 4, 2025.
 The Red Flash were picked to finish in sixth place.